hmZa-Sfyn/supa-c-lang/README.md

 https://holyc-lang.com/

 ## Introduction
-A holyc compiler built from scratch in C. Currently it is non optimising, walking the AST and compiling it directly to x86_64 assembly code as text which is fed into gcc to assemble.
+A SupaCcompiler built from scratch in C. Currently it is non optimising, walking the AST and compiling it directly to x86_64 assembly code as text which is fed into gcc to assemble.
 Floating point arithmetic is supported as are most of the major language features.
-There is experimental support for transpiling HolyC to C.
+There is experimental support for transpiling SupaCto C.

 ## Example
 Below is a snippet of code showing some of the features supported by this holyc